-They’re not very attractive insects.
+Termites are not very attractive insects.
 Their reputation for property damage keeps them on everyone’s list of most dreaded pests.
-Here in McDonough, GA, termites are recognized as a serious threat to homes and businesses, but the bugs play an important role in our state’s ecosystem.
-The termite is actually good for the environment.
+Here in North Carolina, termites are recognized as a serious threat to homes and businesses, but the bugs play an important role in our state’s ecosystem.
+Most people don’t realize that the termite is actually good for the environment – but how?

-When you enjoy the natural beauty of Marshall Forest, you probably don’t notice termite mounds.
+When you enjoy the natural beauty of the Uwharrie National Forest, you probably don’t notice termite mounds.
 The structures serve as vertical doorways to colonies housing hundreds of thousands of insects.
 They’re often surrounded by an abundance of healthy plants because they keep the underlying soil moist.

 Every termite mound represents miles of burrows under the forest floor.
 The tunnels aerate countless acres and serve as a subterranean irrigation system.
 A thriving termite nest in our great outdoors helps control storm runoff and minimizes erosion.
 Termite soil engineering makes a positive difference in the wild.